 Phone us on 01524 418206 any Friday after 8.30 pm or call personally into the Club on Back Calton Street, Morecambe any Friday evening or send an email to email@example.com .
-See the Membership Details section in contents for costs and application forms.
+Go to the Documents Download menu for all membership details and application forms.
 Alternatively, come down to the Morecambe Town Hall slipway any Sunday from March to mid-October when the tide is up and find out more about the enjoyment of Sailing on the Bay.

 Full details of our Racing Programme and Dinghy Sailing Taster Days are on this site – see the appropriate menu.